Pprime1/csasm/README.md

 - 👎👎 TESTING FAILED 👎👎
 - [👎] Reward data is not being pushed through to reward screen at all
 - [👎] App Crashes repeatedly.
 "TypeError: callback is not a function" in server.js line 54
 - [ ] Hide a container, create a real one: The Covid-Safe Anti Social Mob Cache
     - [x] replicate GCAlphatst with the real GC9JEH6 code.
     - [x] user guide into listing
     - [x] OBC co-ownership on the listing
     - [x] Find a final GZ (S27° 28.327' E153° 1.373')
     - Take a seat and reach behind the bottom outside corner of the metal plate behind you.
 Small (not micro) sized magnetic thin container
-    - [ ] build and test container, logbook and stash note
+    - [x] build container, logbook and stash note
+    - [ ] test container in place
     - [ ] FTF prizes?
 Coffee Club vouchers perhaps?
   - [ ] delete GCTest, GCAlbury and also GCAlphaTST, GCBetaTST GCGammaTSTS as they have private locations or are redundant now
     - keep GCBeta and GCGamma for future code testing.
 QUT is safe ground
   - [ ] Final production test run, before publishing for real.
-Use two new people.
+Use new people.
-  - [ ] Production Release!
+  - [ ] Production Release submission!

 ## Key files ##